 - blood in your faeces (stools), which can look black

 Your GP will ask about your symptoms and examine you.
-He or she may also ask you about your medical history.
+They’ll also ask you about your medical history.
 Your GP may give you a blood test, which will assess your general health.

-Your GP may refer you to a gastroenterologist.
-This is a doctor who specialises in identifying and treating conditions that affect the digestive system.
-You may then be recommended more tests, which may include the following.
+Your GP may refer you to see a gastroenterologist – a doctor who specialises in conditions that affect the digestive system.

 - Gastroscopy and biopsy.
-This is a procedure used to look inside your stomach.
+This is a procedure to look inside your stomach.
 Your doctor will use a narrow, flexible, tube-like telescopic camera called an endoscope to do this.
-He or she may remove a small sample of tissue from your stomach during a gastroscopy, which is called a biopsy.
-This will be sent to a laboratory for testing to determine the type of cells and if these are benign (not cancerous) or cancerous.
+They may remove a small sample of tissue from your stomach at the same time.
+This is called a biopsy.
+They’ll send this sample to a laboratory to see if it’s cancerous.

 - Barium swallow and meal.
-In this test, you will be asked to swallow a liquid that contains barium (a substance which shows up on X-rays).
-X-ray images of your stomach then show any unusual growths more clearly.
+If you aren’t able to have a gastroscopy, you might have this test.
+In the test, you’ll be asked to swallow a liquid that contains barium (a substance which shows up on X-rays).
+X-ray images of your stomach will show any unusual growths more clearly.

 If you're found to have stomach cancer, you may need to have other tests to find out how advanced it is.
-This process, known as staging, takes into account whether the cancer has spread and how big it is.
-You will usually be advised to have scans, such as an ultrasound, MRI or CT, to check your stomach, liver and lymphatic system.
+This process is known as staging.
+See Related information to find out more about this.

-Your treatment will depend on the type of stomach cancer you have and how far it has spread.
-Your doctor will discuss your treatment options with you.
+Your treatment will depend on the type of stomach cancer you have, and how far it’s spread.
+Your doctor will discuss what your options are.

-Surgery involves removing the affected tissue from your stomach and usually a small amount of the surrounding healthy tissue.
+Surgery involves removing the cancerous tissue from your stomach, usually along with a small amount of the surrounding healthy tissue.

-It may be possible for you to have laparoscopic (keyhole) surgery rather than open surgery.
+You might be able to have keyhole (laparoscopic) surgery rather than open surgery.
 This means your surgeon will make several smaller cuts in your abdomen instead of one larger one.
-Speak to your surgeon for more information.
+Ask your surgeon if this is an option for you.

-You may need to have chemotherapy or radiotherapy treatment to make sure all the cancer cells are destroyed.
+You may need to have chemotherapy or radiotherapy after your operation to make sure all the cancer cells are killed.